Agatha Christie Is Known As ‘The Queen of Crime’. Now You Need To Know Why!

 Her most favorite and famous lines are “The artist is only the glass through which we see nature, and the clearer and more absolutely pure that glass, so much the more perfect picture we can see through it.
 Never intrude yourself.”
 As she herself was a great artist who wrote poems, plays, short stories and novels and was a talented pianist as well.

-Agatha met Archie Christie in 1912, she defines her affair as “excitement of a stranger”.
-She and Archie both served in the war time zone and had got married on Christmas Eve in 1914.
-It was during the time of the World War I only when she turned to writing of detective novels.
+Agatha met Archie Christie in 1912, she defines her affair as the “excitement of a stranger”.
+She and Archie both served in the war time zone and got married on Christmas Eve in 1914.
+It was during the time of World War I only when she turned to writing detective novels.
 Her debut novel was “The Mysterious Affair at Styles”.
-She had started writing them as a result of bet that she had with her sister Magde who said she could not write good detective story and wrote monotonously.
-She was a prolific writer who later in her 50s wrote at a slower pace as life; that was similar to the time after war.
+She had started writing them as a result of a bet that she had with her sister Magde who said she could not write good detective stories and wrote monotonously.
+She was a prolific writer who later in her 50s wrote at a slower pace than life; which was similar to the time after the war.

 In 2010, she was given the title of ‘The Queen of Crime’ by a leading newspaper The New Yorker.
 The Crime Writers’ Association (CWA) of professional novelists voted Agatha Christie as the Best Crime Writer in 2013.
 Apart from that, her book The Murder of Roger Ackroyd (1926) was voted as the best Whodunit crime novel.

 She died on 12th January 1976.
 She was an English crime novelist and playwright.
-And is know as ‘The Queen of Crime’.
-She is the best-selling novelist of all times.
+And is known as ‘The Queen of Crime’.
+She is the best-selling novelist of all time.
 There has been no one yet in the field of literature that could surpass Agatha Christie and her works.
-Her works remain a touchstone in Criminal genre novel that is not at all easy to surpass.
+Her works remain a touchstone in a Criminal genre novel that is not at all easy to surpass.

 Agatha Christie is also the most translated author of all time.
 According to Index Translationum, her books have been translated 7233 times in over 103 different languages, including Hindi!